KazaiMazai/SwiftletModel/README.md

 ```

 Just look at this.
 Instead of providing the full entities everywhere...We need to provide them at least somewhere!
-In other cases we can just put ids and it will be enough to establish proper relations.
+In other cases, we can just put ids and it will be enough to establish proper relations.

-At this point our chat and the related entities will be saved to the context.
+At this point, our chat and the related entities will be saved to the context.

 - All entities will be normalized so we don't have to care about duplication.
 - Bidirectional links will be managed.